RudyMartin/CV/Resume.md

 ### **Professional Summary**

-Agile Data Science professional with over 15 years of experience in developing, deploying, and optimizing machine learning models and AI solutions across on-prem and cloud platforms, particularly in Google Cloud environments.
+Agile Data Science professional with over 15 years of experience in developing, deploying, and optimizing machine learning models, including Large Language Models (LLMs) and AI solutions across on-prem and cloud platforms, particularly in Google Cloud environments.
 Deep expertise in statistics, model building, and machine learning pipelines, combined with a strong background in Big Data Analytics and Digital Transformation projects.
 Proven track record of collaborating with cross-functional teams to architect scalable AI/ML solutions, optimize deployment processes, and drive digital innovation for enterprise clients.

 ### **Expertise**